-Service Name ASAM LEVEL 3.5 CLINICALLY MANAGED HIGH INTENSITY RESIDENTIAL Name (DUAL DISORDER RESIDENTIAL CO-OCCURRING DIAGNOSIS-ENHANCED) Funding Source Behavioral Health Setting Facility based Facility or Professional License As required by DHHS Division of Public Health Basic Definition Dual Disorder Residential Treatment is intended for individuals with a primary substance use disorder and a co- occurring severe mental illness requiring a more intensive treatment environment to treat complex biopsychosocial issues and prevent substance use.
+Service Name ASAM LEVEL 3.5 CLINICALLY MANAGED HIGH INTENSITY RESIDENTIAL (DUAL DISORDER RESIDENTIAL CO-OCCURRING DIAGNOSIS-ENHANCED) Funding Source Behavioral Health Setting Facility based Facility or Professional License As required by DHHS Division of Public Health Basic Definition Dual Disorder Residential Treatment is intended for individuals with a primary substance use disorder and a co- occurring severe mental illness requiring a more intensive treatment environment to treat complex biopsychosocial issues and prevent substance use.
 This service is highly structured, based on acuity, and provides primary, integrated treatment to further stabilize acute symptoms and engage the individual in a program of maintenance, treatment, rehabilitation and recovery.
 Services align with ASAM level 3.5 guidance.
 Service Expectations A strengths based substance use assessment and mental health screening conducted by licensed clinician prior to or at admission, with a relevant diagnosis and level of care recommendation and ongoing assessment as needed If a prior SUD assessment is determined to be clinically relevant and includes a current diagnosis, level of care recommendation and a discharge plan it can serve as the admission assessment.
 If the prior assessment is not relevant or does not contain the necessary information than an SUD addendum would be necessary.
 All individuals are to be screened for co-occurring conditions throughout the assessment.
 If the clinician is a LADC or a PLADC and suspects a possible mental health condition, a referral is to be made to a clinician capable of diagnosing/treating co-occurring mental health and substance use disorders.
 If a prior SUD assessment is determined to be clinically relevant and includes a current diagnosis, level of care recommendation and a discharge plan, it can serve as the admission assessment.
+If the prior assessment is not relevant or does not contain the necessary information than an SUD addendum would be necessary.
+All prior SUD assessment is determined to be clinically relevant and includes a current diagnosis, level of care recommendation and a discharge plan, it can serve as the admission assessment.
 If the prior assessment is not relevant or does not contain the necessary information than an SUD addendum would be necessary.
 A nursing assessment by a RN, or LPN under RN supervision, will be completed within 24 hours of admission with recommendations for further in-depth physical examination as indicated.